MichaelMcGee-School/Assignment_12/source/Minecraft.rst

 What is it?
 -----------
-Minecraft was released on 2009 for the PC.
+Minecraft was released in 2009 for the PC.
 The founder of Minecraft and the company behind it, Mojang, is Markus Persson.
-Minecraft is a sandbox game where the everything in the world is shaped as cubes.
+Minecraft is a sandbox game where everything in the world is shaped like cubes.

 Where Should You Start?
 -----------------------